c2vi/dipl/src/implementing-mize.typ

 = Packaging and Distributing <idea-of-mize>

-// hmmm don't know yet what to write here
+== What is Software Packaging

-== Differences between computer systems
+Software Packaging is the process of getting all parts of a Software Application into a format, that can be used to run the Application (or use the library) on a certain user's system.

-There are countless details/characteristics that can be different between a user system (also called the target system) and the system that is used to develop in this case the Mize platform.
+== Differences between computer systems this project should be able to run on There are countless details/characteristics that can be different between a user system (also called the target system) and the system that is used to develop in this case the Mize platform.
 Also user systems might vary across many of said details.
 The software you write is only usefull to the user, if it runs on whatever system the user has.
 For the Mize platform it is a goal to eventually run on any computer system as seen in @idea-of-mize

 A broad sumary of such characteristics of a computer system follows.